tloen/tloen.github.io/_posts/2020-05-07-determination.md

 > _For Thine is the Kingdom_
 >
 > —T.S.
 Eliot, _The Hollow Men_

-_The following begins a multi-part essay about how the mind moves from abstract contemplation to concrete action and the obstacles that it encounters.
-I would recommend that you begin with [my post on theorizing human decision](/2020/03/31/entropy.html) if you haven't read it yet._

 Everyone in Silicon Valley knows that it is hardly any longer true that a geeky Stanford student can build a large and successful company with just JavaScript, linear algebra, and a vague but firm conviction that he is doing the right thing.
 But it is worth probing into why this is the case.